rahulchoudhary1999/Java-based-Webservice-framework/README.md

 <url-pattern>/service/*</url-pattern>
 </servlet-mapping>
 ```
-In above piece of code user have to make change only in line number 7. i.e. replace 'schoolService' with other word.
+In above piece of code user have to make change only in line number 7. i.e. replace 'service' with other word.

 Now you can forget about web.xml as you dont have to change or configure it again.